CloudBase Resources Migration Guide

 - Visit CloudBase Platform/WeDa Low-Code/Custom Template Management

-- Click "Create" button to create new template
+- Click the "Create" button to create a new template

-- Enter "Template Details" page, add application resources to export
+- Enter the "Template Details" page and add the application resources to be exported

-- Return to template list page, click corresponding template's "Export" button
+- Return to the template list page and click the "Export" button for the corresponding template

 - Select "Export Standardized Deployment Package"

-- In "Template Details", switch to "Version" tab
+- In "Template Details", switch to the "Version" tab

-- Click latest version's "Download" button to download deployment package
+- Click the "Download" button for the latest version to download the deployment package

 2. Import to Target Environment

-- Configure application's related parameters and resource bindings
+- Configure the application's related parameters and resource bindings